-Graduate students interested in both the Multiple Subject Credential and the Education Specialist for Mild/Moderate Disabilities Credential will enroll in the MAE/TC eight-quarter program.
+Graduate students interested in both the Multiple Subject Credential and the Education Specialist for Mild/Moderate Disabilities Credential will enroll in the MAE/TC two year program.
 The first four full-time quarters are designed for candidates to earn both Multiple Subject and Education Specialist Credentials.
-The last four half-time quarters guide the candidates through a sequence of research classes, leading to the Master of Arts in Education.
-This two-year degree option is also for those Multiple Subject candidates who want to use research methods other than ethnography to explore their topic of choice.
+The last five part-time quarters guide the candidates through a sequence of research classes, leading to the Master of Arts in Education.
+This two-year degree option is also for those Multiple Subject candidates who want to use research methods other than ethnographic action research to explore their topic of choice.

 Candidates who are interested in the dual credential pathway participate in a well-defined sequence of study designed to integrate the knowledge, skills and dispositions required to meet the CA Commission on Teacher Credential requirements for both credentials.
 Candidates pursuing dual credentials are expected to be strong students, maintaining satisfactory progress in academic performance.
 Moreover, Antioch’s dual credential candidates work as a team with their Multiple Subject cohort to support all learners in a continuum of services and programs, including the general education classroom.

 The Master of Arts in Education with dual credential (MAE/TC) prepares candidates to use research based theories of learning, connect assessment and instruction, value collaboration among professionals and families, and actively resist cultural, economic, and racial bias.
 The program: